Trianglium/cobra-blender/README.md

 #### Exporting Models
 - `File` > `Export` > `Cobra Model (.MDL2)`.
 - Select the source model, the exported model will be created in a subfolder called `export`.
 - Model names are crucial; object naming convention has to be enforced.
+The object name suffix `_modelX` (with `X` being an integral number) determines which MDL2 model is targeted.

 ### Known Limitations
 - Same model & LOD count.